Preparing for the Now, Near and Far

 Q: What strategies have you taken in the Work Studio to promote distancing and safety:

 A: The 6’ social distancing strategy is the basis for most of what we have done within our own work studio.
 Planning for 6’ “bubbles” around individual heads down work areas, allowing for spaces to “breathe” more in collaborative areas; where we would have typically had higher head counts, and providing opportunities and protocols for maintaining a clean environment.
 These are all positive steps in creating healthier environments and we are sharing what we have learned with our customers.
-Probably my favorite thing about working for LOTH (aside from my amazingly talented team) is the relationship with Steelcase.
 The workplace research Steelcase invests in is inspiring.
 Our ability to utilize that research within a work environment is exciting.
 And, true to form, Steelcase didn’t miss a beat with COVID and researching how to create the safest possible work environments.

 Q: What are your number one concerns when designing in the New Workplace?